r-rse/site/content/pages/about/content4.md

 My background is in Marine Macroecology and I continue to enjoy work involving marine data and research.

-I holds a PhD in Marine Macroecology from the University of Sheffield and a 1st Class BSc (Honours) degree in Marine Biology and Oceanography from the University of Plymouth.
+I hold a PhD in Marine Macroecology from the University of Sheffield and a 1st Class BSc (Honours) degree in Marine Biology and Oceanography from the University of Plymouth.